UBC-LA-Hackathon/student-dashboard/3-Make-API-Calls.md

 React is clever and will take care of displaying our name once `self` is set.
 Save `App.js`, and you should see `Welcome to the Workshopathon, {Your name from Canvas here}!`.

 ## Create your own API call
+In the previous step, you've learned how to make a basic API call using React and `fetch` in `Welcome`.

+### `Discussion.js`
-Now that you've learned how to make a basic API call using React and `fetch`, try making a call to the `/getDiscussions` endpoint you created in the previous step, then set the `discussion` variable with the result.
+Now let's try making the same call from within `Discussion`.

+Hit the `/getDiscussions` endpoint you created in the previous step, then set the `discussion` variable with the result.

 If you do this correctly, you should see a heatmap displayed on the browser.